-(43) This report that responds to the Board of Trustees' request for periodic information on diversity expenditures.
+(43) This report responds to the Board of Trustees' request for periodic information on diversity expenditures.
 The report lists expenditures by diversity vendor for the period of July 1, 2018, through December 31, 2018.
+A copy has been filed with the secretary of the Board.